seges/mug/README.md

 | ----------------------- | ---------------
 | mug_data                | Specifies mug data container to be run for every mug execution if it is not already running.
 See [Custom project/workbench data](#custom-projectworkbench-data).
 | versions                | Overrides default (latest) or unspecified versions of images resolved for particular module.
 It contains space delimited list of named image artifacts: <repository>/<image>:<tag>.
 Example: ```versions="seges/mug-backend-java:oracle-java7 seges/mug-backend-scala:2.11"```
-| eclipse_development_dir | Overrides default (/home/host_user/development) directory where workspace and source code is, so it is available to Eclipse
+| development_dir         | Overrides default (/home/host_user/development) directory where workspace and source code is, so it is available to one of IDEs
+| idea_variant            | Currently if set to "IU", it will use IntelliJ Idea Ultimate Trial.
+If not set, Community Edition will be used

 #### Configuration resolution